zhouyl/flowblade/docs/components/forms/input-addon.md

 - **Colors**: `bg`, `color`, `borderColor`
 - **Layout**: `display`, `position`, `zIndex`, `overflow`
 - **And more**: See [HasStyleProps trait documentation](../../traits/has-style-props.md)

+### Style Props

+InputAddon supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Examples